codekansas/codekansas.github.io/_posts/2016-06-01-binary-nn-fpga.markdown

 # Perceptron Learning Rule

-This section will probably seem very elementary, but could offer a new way of looking at neural networks.
 The idea of binary operations has been interesting since the fledgling days of neural networks, starting with the perceptron learning rule.
 The output of a perceptron function depends on some set of weights, a bias and an input:

 $$
 \hat{y} = \left\{